-But shūsa was a very good fellow, you know, very plain fellow himself.
+But shuso was a very good fellow, very plain fellow himself.
 But then "You were strolling about.
-What-where did you go?"
+Where did you go?"
 [Laughs.]
 He asked like that.
-He, you know, he tried to catch his master, you know.
-He feel if his master has some special interest, you know, in something he can catch him.
-If he-if you like good food, you know, he would say, "Oh!
+He tried to catch his master.
+He feel if his master has some special interest in something he can catch him.
+If you like good food, he would say, "Oh!
 I like noodle."
 [Laughs.]
 Or "I like sake."
 [Laughs.]
 There he can catch him.
 "Oh!
-You-you like noodle.
-Then next, you know, next-next [1 word unclear: sounds like Japanese sukuji], you know, we will make some noodle for you."
+You like noodle.
+Then next, we will make some noodle for you."
 "Oh good."
-If he say so, he was caught [laughs] by-by his disciple.
-"I know-I know your weak point.
-That is your," you know, "weak point."
-So whenever, you know, his-he became mean, he may say, "I make noodle for you [laughs, laughter] tomorrow.
+If he say so, he was caught [laughs] by his disciple.
+"I know your weak point.
+That is your weak point."
+So whenever he became mean, he may say, "I make noodle for you [laughs, laughter] tomorrow.
 How about it?"
-In that way, you know, his disciple caught him.
+In that way his disciple caught him.

-But he-but what he said was, "I have been gone.
-I-I saw many beautiful flowers," he said.
-So shūsa, his disciple [thought], "Oh, he likes flowers.
+But what he said was, "I have been gone.
+I saw many beautiful flowers," he said.
+So shuso, his disciple thought, "Oh, he likes flowers.
 He is really quiet as flower, anyway.
 So if I make beautiful garden-a flower garden, I think he will be happy."
 In that way he wanted to catch him.

 So he thought he caught him.
-And what he said was, "It is-you look very happy," you know.
-"You have spring-you feel as if it is-do you feel as if it is springtime?"
+And what he said was, "You look very happy.
+You have spring-do you feel as if it is springtime?"
 [Laughs.]
 "Do you see the flowers and beautiful garden-beautiful flowers?" he said.

 But his teacher said, "No, not always so.
-I felt as if I was strolling about in the autumn," you know, "period-for their last dead leaves and cold.
+I felt as if I was strolling about in the autumn period-for their last dead leaves-and cold.
 I had that kind of feeling."
 That is what his teacher said.
 It means that he is not caught by spring flowers.
 Nor he is not caught by beautiful foliage.
-It is already, you know, frosty late autumn.
+It is already frosty late autumn.
 So he couldn't go-disciple couldn't catch him.
-If he said, "You are strolling-you looks like strolling about spring field.
+If he said, "You are strolling-you look like strolling about spring field.
 But now you said you are strolling-walking through the late autumn field."

-That is, you know, our trip.
+That is our trip.
 We should not be caught by anything.
-Until you have that kind of strength or freedom, you should, you know, practice hard.
-Purpose of practice is not to chase after worldly freedom, but it is to have freedom from our small desires or fame or success in our mundane world, and if possible to help people-to make -to release them from that kind of mundane wishes and restrictions.
-That is, you know, Buddhist way of life: join you in your path, in your ordinary life, and then you will have freedom from ordinary life.
+Until you have that kind of strength or freedom, you should practice hard.
+Purpose of practice is not to chase after worldly freedom, but it is to have freedom from our small desires or fame or success in our mundane world, and if possible to help people-to release them from that kind of mundane wishes and restrictions.
+That is Buddhist way of life: join you in your path, in your ordinary life, and then you will have freedom from ordinary life.
 There big difference.

 So when you have real freedom from everything, you may be very sympathetic with people who are involved in small, personal desires and-to be involved in competitive world.
-So naturally you want to help people to be free from-free from this kind of life.
-To share the, you know, to share the joy of freedom with people is our purpose of life.
-Usual-usually, you know, people are deeply involved in city life and so they stay in city.
-But Buddhist, you know, remain in city and live in city to help people who are involved in that kind of confusion.
-The way upward is to, you know, to-to make ourselves free from the small self of desires.
+So naturally you want to help people to be free-free from this kind of life.
+To share the joy of freedom with people is our purpose of life.
+Usually people are deeply involved in city life and so they stay in city.
+But Buddhist remain in city and live in city to help people who are involved in that kind of confusion.
+The way upward is to make ourselves free from the small self of desires.
 And the way downward is after we have that kind of freedom to help people and to go back to the city is the way downward.